 The James Beard Foundation Awards are among the highest honors in the American food world.
 Semifinalists for the restaurant and chef awards were revealed on January 25, with restaurant and chef awards finalists announced on March 29.
-Media nominees — including everything from cookbooks to podcasts to TV shows — will be revealed on April 26, with winners to follow quickly after on June 3 at a celebration in Chicago.
-The Restaurant and Chef Awards will be presented at a gala ceremony in Chicago on Monday June 5.
+Media nominees — including everything from cookbooks to podcasts to TV shows — were announced on April 26, with winners revealed on June 3 at a celebration in Chicago.
+The Restaurant and Chef Awards were revealed at a gala ceremony in Chicago on Monday June 5.
 The America’s Classics winners, an award that honors “locally owned restaurants with timeless appeal,” were announced on February 22.

 The 2023 awards are the Foundation’s second ceremony following an extensive audit, and will, like the 2022 awards, feature a few new key protocols, including a different way of surfacing talent, nominee personal statements, and different awards categories.
 The canceled 2020 ceremony was, broadly speaking, a mess; the foundation initially blamed the pandemic, but reporting also suggested that it canceled the awards because there were no Black winners, and because of concerns around allegations of bullying and sexism among nominees.
 Some chefs voluntarily took themselves out of consideration, while others were reportedly told they were being dismissed.
 The 2021 program was canceled to allow enough time to do the audit and implement changes.
 All told, the foundation lost a lot of credibility around its most high-profile contribution to America’s culinary landscape: its award program.

 Disclosure: Some Vox Media staff members are part of the voting body for the James Beard Awards.
 Eater is partnering with the James Beard Foundation to livestream the awards in 2023.